Merriam-Webster says the word “homestead (hōm-ˌsted)” can be either a noun or a verb.

 You don’t need to have 160 acres of good farmland or live in a rustic one-room sod house or log cabin.

 Many homesteaders live in apartments and grow tomatoes or salad greens in containers on a balcony or under grow lights.

-According to Cambridge dictionary a “homesteader” is “someone who goes to live and grow crops on land given by the government, especially in the past.”
+According to the Cambridge dictionary, a “homesteader” is “someone who goes to live and grow crops on land given by the government, especially in the past.”

 Am I a Homesteader?